eftsilio/Tensor-EC/README.md

 # Tensor-EC: A Tensor-Based Formalization of the Event Calculus

-Tensor-EC is an open-source tensor formalization of the [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus)(EC), optimized for data stream reasoning.
-The fu
+Tensor-EC is an open-source tensor formalization of the [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) (EC), optimized for data stream reasoning.

 # License